jasalt/wp-block-experiments/blocks/phel-scittle-test/README.md

 Block that uses Phel for SSR with it's Hiccup-like syntax and Scittle with Reagent Hiccup dialect for frontend.

+To use this, run `composer install` in the directory.

 ## Known issues

 ### Phel should be built ahead of time to not affect performance so much